Toastyybread1/landing-page/README.md

 # landing-page

-using flexbox to create a basic landing page
+using flexbox to create a basic landing page, done with no ai woohoo !